Star Trek: Countdown: Publication history

 The comic came about because Anthony Pascale, editor of TrekMovie.com, kept requesting to the film's co-writer Roberto Orci a way of having The Next Generation characters "pass the baton" back to the originals.

 Writers Tim Jones and Mike Johnson were fans of The Next Generation and worked for Orci and Kurtzman's production company.
 They were allowed to read parts of the script and watch parts of the film to understand Nero more.
 They chose to give his Romulan crew informal dialogue to reflect that they are miners, not politicians or warriors.
 In figuring out where The Next Generation characters would be eight years after Star Trek: Nemesis, Jones and Johnson decided if Picard had left the Enterprise, then Data – whose resurrection in B-4's body was heavily hinted at the end of Nemesis – would become captain since he is Starfleet's most capable strategist.
 The writers made an error of Spock stating he had lived on Romulus for forty years, which the writers tried to explain by saying Spock might have visited the planet before "Unification".
 The word forty was later changed to twenty in the trade paperback.

 The Starfleet uniforms seen in the comic resemble those developed for Star Trek Online.
 Cryptic Studios is tying into the comic by including Picard's promotion to ambassador to Vulcan and Data's resurrection and promotion in the backstory to its game.
-Another in-joke in the comic is the inclusion of the mascot from Bad Robot Productions – J. J. Abrams' production company – in Picard's quarters.
+Another in-joke in the comic is the inclusion of the mascot from Bad Robot – J. J. Abrams' production company – in Picard's quarters.

 The third issue of Star Trek Countdown was the first comic to be released in stores and on the iPhone on the same day.
 The four-issue comic series Star Trek: Nero takes place shortly after the events in Countdown.

 In 2013, IDW published the official Star Trek Into Darkness prequel, the 4-issue mini-series Star Trek: Countdown to Darkness, and the official sequel, the 4-issue mini-series Star Trek: Khan.